thomasWeise/distributedComputingExamples/sockets/README.md

 Today, [Unicode](https://en.wikipedia.org/wiki/Unicode) assigns one unique number to virtually all characters used anywhere on earth.
 Via the [UTF-8](https://en.wikipedia.org/wiki/UTF-8), these numbers can efficiently be transformed to variable-length sequences of bytes.
 This is the [predominant encoding](https://en.wikipedia.org/wiki/File:UnicodeGrow2b.png) now found in the internet.

 ### 2.3.
 Parallelism

+Using sockets and being able to properly represent data are the foundations needed to implement correctly working web applications.
+However, we want these applications to be efficient and fast.
+Creating a server which, in a loop, accepts an incoming connection, processes it, closes it, then accepts the next one, and so on, will not give us that.
+Processing a single connection at a time is wasteful for two reasons:

+1. Most computers today have multi-core CPUs or hyperthreadding.
+If we only have a single main loop doing all the work, we use one thread on one core.
+We waste the chance for parallelizing tasks.
+2. Often, processing an connection may require us to perform additional IO or blocking operations.
+Maybe we need to read a file and send its contents back via the connection to the client.
+Such a blocking interaction with the operating system means that we wait for an operation to complete and effectively do nothing while waiting.
+We could instead already process another connection.

+Using multiple threads is an answer.
+A process, such as our server, may be considered as a container for threads.
+Usually, such a process has one single main thread.
+But we can create more threads.
+All the threads in a process run quasi-parallel and share the same resources.
+For each incoming connection, we could create a new thread processing this connection.
+Hence, all connections would be processed in parallel.

+This makes the server faster, but, too, is wasteful.
+First of all, if many users connect at once, we may create many many threads.
+Since they all share the same actual CPU resources, the fraction of runtime per thread will decrease.
+Our system gets slower.
+Second, threads are operating system resources.
+Creating them takes time and consumes memory.
+Creating a new thread for each incoming connection and throwing it away after the connection was closed is thus wasteful.

+Thread pools are the answer: We create a fixed set of (worker) threads when our server starts.
+The main loop does no longer process incoming connections directly, but enters them into a queue.
+If one of worker threads is idle, i.e., has nothing to do, it will try to extract a new connection to be processed from the queue.
+If the queue was not empty and it got such a new job, it will process the job.
+After finishing it, it becomes idle again.

+Since the number of threads is limited, we cannot run out of memory or resources due to too many connections because of the thread creation, at least.
+Also, we avoid that too many threads compete for the CPU, as the number of threads is limited.
+Finally, since we re-use threads again and again instead of creating one for each connection and disposing it afterwards, we also become generally more resource friendly and efficient.